 - Taking pictures of the conditions at time of the accident

-- Taking pictures of any injuries sustained and/or save medical documentation of injuries
+- Taking pictures of any injuries sustained and/or keeping a list of all medical providers consulted and expenses incurred

 - Collecting the names and contact information of any potential witnesses